 Vs. 1.
-"Seven Spirits" - the Holy Spirit emphasized, because vital spirituality has gone out - "A name that thou livest and art dead."
+"Seven Spirits" - the Holy Spirit emphasized, because vital spirituality has gone out -- "A name that thou livest and art dead."
 Sardis indicated mere outward profession.

-It seems a repreach upon the great Reformation to apply these words to it, but they are true.
-Luther, Zwingli, Melanothem and others were great men and recovered valuable truth from the debris of the Dark Ages, but the second century of the Reformation was a deterioration from the first century.
+It seems a reproach upon the great Reformation to apply these words to it, but they are true.
+Luther, Zwingli, Melanothon and others were great men and recovered valuable truth from the debris of the Dark Ages but the second century of the Reformation was a deterioration from the first century.

 Vss.
 2 and 3.
-Exhortation to watch, strengthen what remained --dying.
+Exhortation to watch, strengthen what remained -dying.
 Light has been given and received, but not walked in.
 Possibility of not being ready for His coming.
 "Thou shalt not know what hour I will arrive over thee."
 Greek.

-The Reformation drifted into formal, ritualistic churches subsidized by the state \\ witness the State churches of Germany, Scandinavia, and England, dead, formal, unspiritual.
-Creeds were substituted for the Word of God. 'of baptismal regeneration, confirmation, celebration of days, Lent, etc.

-- V.4.
-Faithful remnant agair.
+The Reformation drifted into formal, ritualistic churches subsidized by the state -- witness the State churches of Germany, Scandinavia, and England, dead, formal, unspiritual.
+Creeds were substituted for the Word of God. 'cf. baptismal regeneration, confirmation, celebration of days.
+Lent. etc. "Mon hast of we many own in Sandin bration of days, Lent, etc. "Thou hast a few names even in Sardie which have not defiled their garments; and they shall walk V.4.
+Faithful remnant again. with me in white ! for they are workthy "

 - V.5 Overcomer "white raiment" of Christ's righteousness.
-Warning against the possibility of a presumption, which might eventuate in eternal loss.

-- V.6 Exhortation to the individual.
+Warning against the possibility of a presumption, which might eventuate in eternal loss. - V.6 Exportation to the individual. hear what the Spirit saich unto

-Dispensationally Sardis represents the period from 1510 A.D. to about 1750 A.D.
+Dispensationally Sardis represents the period from 1517 A.D. to about 1750 A.D.
 A dead, formal church.

 PHILADELPHIA.
 Philadelphia was built by a Greek king, Attalus Philadelphia.
 Conquered by the Romans 133 B.C.
-Now called "Allah Shehi," The City of God, with about 10,000 population.
-"One solitary pillar of great age, standing alone, reminds one of the words, 'a pillar in the temple of my God, as the promise to the overcomer puts it."
+Now called "Allah Shehi," The City of Cod, with about 10,000 population.
+"One solitary pillar of great age, standing alone, reminds one of the words, 'a pillar in the temple of my Cod,' as the promise to the overcomer puts it."